eck4god/BibleApp/README.md

 Contributions
   Contributions are welcome from anyone
   Please be respectful and curtious
+  If you want to take on any issues leave a comment in the issue

 ** This will be updated as the project progresses